Australia Lunch Break Laws & Trends

 - 20% state it makes them more productive

 - 30% claim skipping has zero effect on productivity

-That said, having the right system in place to facilitate and track employee hours and breaks is key.
-QuickBooks Time (formerly TSheets) is an automated timesheet solution that can be customised to track time.
-QuickBooks Time's automated app lets employees instantly clock in and out from any device and location.
-Alerts can also be sent out when employees leave for a break and return to work, keeping everyone on the same page.
+Having the right system in place to facilitate and track employee hours and breaks is key.
+QuickBooks Time is an automated timesheet solution that can be customised to track time.
+Employees can clock in and out from any location using the QuickBooks Time mobile app - QuickBooks Workforce.
+QuickBooks Workforce can sent out alerts when employees leave for a break and return to work, keeping everyone on the same page.

 But employees can also do their part by making sure they rest when showing signs of being tired or under-performing at work, as it’s an important part of workplace health and safety.
 It’s particularly important to utilise break times when doing heavy manual labour, or tasks that are repetitive or requiring intense concentration.
 Check your relevant awards and workplace agreements, too, so you’re aware of your break entitlements.

 *Methodology: Sample: 500 employees throughout Australia were selected and surveyed by PollFish in November 2017.
 TSheets (now QuickBooks Time) designed and paid for the survey, but the respondents were not connected to TSheets (now QuickBooks Time), and the responses were anonymous.